Longtime NFL reporter John Clayton dies after brief illness

 Hired by ESPN in 1995, for a few years he continued to also cover the Seahawks for the News Tribune.

-He left the News Tribune in 1998 to go to ESPN full-time as an NFL insider while keeping his Saturday show on KJR, later moving to 710 ESPN Seattle.
+He left The News Tribune in 1998 to go to ESPN full-time as an NFL insider while keeping his Saturday show on KJR, later moving to 710 ESPN Seattle.

 Clayton memorably poked fun of his image in a popular “This is SportsCenter” commercial in which after finishing a segment, he unfurled his suit to reveal a Slayer T-shirt and a ponytail.